Important! Your floor plan will dictate how many people will get on the dance floor.

 - Choose any of the four walls in the room, and be within a few feet of that wall, with the dance floor directly in front of the DJ table/setup – all centered, and not off to one side of the room

-- The dance floor should be big enough for no more than 50% of your guests.
+- The dance floor should be big enough for no more than 40% of your guests.
+Smaller is better.
 This might sound crazy, but a dance floor too big will have no one on it.
 Honestly, most people do not want to be seen dancing but rather hide in the crowd.
 If the dance floor appears crowded, more people will get up and dance because they can hide in the crowd.
 It's not a bad thing if the dancers spill onto the rug to dance.

 Unfortunately about 50% of all venues do not get it right for the following reasons: